 But before you grab a melatonin supplement, did you know you can get melatonin naturally from food?
 Our bodies can actually absorb the melatonin in plant-based foods and direct it towards our brain, having the same effects as if we produced the melatonin ourselves.

 And many plant-based foods also contain important nutrients, like magnesium and calcium, that promote melatonin production in your body.

 Looking for a healthy dessert that will actually promote a good night's sleep instead of hinder it?
-Grab a handful of melatonin-rich cherries.
+Grab a handful of melatonin-rich dried or fresh cherries.
 Or better yet, make a cherry smoothie using MamaSezz Strong Heart Beets!